sstott09/PortfolioV3/README.md

 With this revision, I've incorporated several new techniques, as well as technologies.

 # Technical Features
 This application uses HTML5, CSS/Bootstrap (for media responsiveness), as well as JavaScript & Jquery scripts to handle the animation and smooth scrolling.
+Also included a Contact Form (via Formspree) to deliver messages to my personal email.

 # Demo Application
 Access this site at: **https://sstott09.github.io/PortfolioV3/**